William Farren - Overview

 A couple of years after their marriage (October 1963) Sir William became ill and Mildred nursed him faithfully until his death in August 1970.
 I never met him but at some point when my Aunt was clearing out junk she let me have a wooden box of bolts and bits that I have kept ever since and used to store my own bolts, nuts and washers.
 In amongst the junk were various items of interest to me including his nameplate taken from the door of his office when he served as Director of the Farnborough Royal Aircraft Establishment, during WW2.

-William & Carol's daughter, Helen, married Stanley Granfield later in life, in 1970, around the time of Sir William's death.
-Sadly, Stanley himself died in 1973 aged 71, followed by Helen in 1980, aged 61.
+William & Carol's daughter, Helen Mary (known as Mary), married Stanley Granfield later in life, in 1970, around the time of Sir William's death.
+Sadly, Stanley himself died in 1973 aged 71, followed by Mary in 1980, aged 61.

 The full text of a Biographical Memoir of Sir William, written by Sir George P Thomson (Nobel Prize Phycisist and lifelong friend and colleague of Farren) can be read here.
 Biographical Memoirs of Fellows of The Royal Society Volume 17, November 1971